diamondIPP/proteus/doc/configuration_files.rst

     rotation_y = 0.
     rotation_z = 1.5696899267190794

-The offset is directly given by its coordinate, using the same length units consistent with the rest of the configuration.
+The offset is directly given by its coordinates, using the same length units consistent with the rest of the configuration.
 Here, micrometer is used.
-The rotation is using the 3-2-1 Euler angle convention implemented in ``ROOT::Math::RotationZYX`` to define the rotation from the local sensor coordinates to the globall cordinate system.
+The rotation is using the 3-2-1 Euler angle convention implemented in ``ROOT::Math::RotationZYX`` to define the rotation from the local sensor coordinates to the global cordinate system.

 Pixel masks
 -----------

 Pixels can be masked with a separate configuration file.
 Masked pixels are not considered for the analysis, e.g. in the clusterization.
-A mask files contains a list of sensors, defined by its sensor id, and a list of pixels, defined by their column and row address.
+A mask file contains a list of sensors, defined by its sensor id, and a list of pixels, defined by their column and row address.

 .. code-block:: toml